-Niagara University’s Center for Supply Chain Excellence is offering a new format for its Supply Management Certificate Program.
-Six one-day programs are offered on key concepts in SCM.
+Niagara University’s Center for Supply Chain Excellence is offering a new format for its supply management certificate program.
+Six one-day programs are offered on key concepts in supply chain management.
 You choose five of the six to complete the program and receive the Niagara Center of Supply Chain Excellence Certificate Plaque.

 Each seminar day has two goals: Introduce the participants to key management concepts and then discuss leading edge practices and current issues.